 Eligibility under this category will be verified using the following documents:

-written confirmation of the young person’s current or previous looked-after status from the local authority which looks after them or provides their leaving care services
+written confirmation of the young person’s current or previous looked-after status from the local authority which looks after them or provides their leaving care services.
+The evidence could be a letter or an email but must be clearly from the local authority

-.

-.
+for students in receipt of Income Support or Universal Credit, a copy of their Income Support or Universal Credit award notice.

-copy of Income Support or Universal Credit and evidence of receipt of Disability Living Allowance or Personal Independence Payment.
+students receiving UC/ESA and Disability Living Allowance and Personal Independence Payments, a copy of their UC claim from DWP (UC claimants should be able to print off details of their award from their online account).
+Evidence of receipt of Disability Living Allowance or Personal Independence Payment, must also be provided.

-copy of Income Support or Universal Credit award notices and documentation confirming the young person’s independent status such as tenancy agreement, utility bills etc.

 A Discretionary Bursary for which students are deemed ‘Eligible to Apply’ if they are in receipt of Free School Meals or the household income is less than £20,817.